Storyflow Logo

 The AI will produce ten lines.
 Some will be generic; some will surface a specific verbal mannerism.
 Look for the mannerism the AI happens to discover.
 A repeated word, a specific syntactic habit, a tic.
 Once you find it, hardcode it as part of the voice: "she uses 'I suppose' as a hedge", "he says 'right' three times in a row when he is uncertain", "she breaks her sentences in the middle when she is lying".

-For dialogue stress-testing, use Character.AI or a similar conversational AI.
-Chat with the character in three scenarios: a high-stakes confrontation, a quiet emotional moment, and a comic exchange.
+For dialogue stress-testing, chat with the character in three scenarios: a high-stakes confrontation, a quiet emotional moment, and a comic exchange.
 The voice that survives all three is load-bearing.

 Where AI fails on this step: AI-generated voice tends to sound like other characters' voices from the AI's training data.
 The writer's specific verbal choices break that pattern.
 The mannerism is the move.

 Red lines are what the character would never do.
 The list is short (usually three to five items) but load-bearing.
-Every time the writer is tempted to have the character do something that contradicts the red lines, the writer either revises the red lines or revises the scene.
+Whenever you are tempted to have the character break one, you either revise the red line or revise the scene.

 AI prompt pattern for red lines: